RutOf/Fivem.Spoofer/README.md

 - Remove Trace File
 - Bypass
 - Spoofer
-- Change Hardware ID , Numbers , Serial , S.N
+- Change Hardware ID, Numbers, Serial, S.N
 - Remove 13 / 365

 ## <a id="setup2"></a> 🗒 〢 Product
 - If the free version does not work You can pay to buy a personal project.
-- Safe  on main account without getting banned / no need to turn off virus scan Scroll down to the bottom to read more.
+- Safe on the main account without getting banned / no need to turn off virus scan Scroll down to the bottom to read more.
 - [Discord](https://discord.gg/MBTkVcJefp)